victorlisman/BusinessClassifier/README.md

     2. Assign pseudo-label (no ground truth) using the same trasnformer by computing the cosine similarity of the sample and labels vectorized
     3. Train a LSTM model on the labeled samples to be able to generalize the task in the future

+The code as was run can be seen in notebooks/veridion2.ipynb

 Initial aproach: ![Block Diagram](img/block_diagram.png)

 ### Strenghts: